-A CLEP preparation class that meets all the requirements for a high school credit in biology as a lab class.
+A continuation of the first semester introduction to biology, A CLEP preparation class that meets all the requirements for a high school credit in biology as a lab class.
 This is an academic class with a heavy homework load with assignments a week before the start of co-op and over Christmas break.
 The fall semester will focus on biochemistry/microbiology labs and the spring will focus on dissections.
 Topics will include: Chemistry of Life, Basic Biochemistry, Introduction to the Cell, Cell Function, Enzymes, Photosynthesis, Cellular Respiration, DNA, Mitosis, Meiosis, Genes, Heredity, Genetic Variation, Creation and Evolution Origins Models, Biological Classification, Viruses, Bacteria, Protista, Fungi, Plants, and Animalia.
 This is a year long class.
-Please need to buy the 2ND Edition of the Bio book for HS.
-Not the new 3rd EDITION.
+New students accepted for Spring Semester with approval of the instructor prior to registering.

 Class Fee: $100/semester

 Materials Fee: $150/year (new students only-returning students paid 1st semester)

 Required Supplies: Science Shepherd Biology Textbook, lab goggles, dedicated lab notebook, dedicated biology folder, internet access (with iGrade and quizlet accounts), colored pencils, pencils, scissors, double-sided tape

 Teacher: Heidi Short

 Workload: 5+ Min: 6 Max: 12

 There will be daily worksheets/questions and reading/comprehension work and weekly vocabulary and concept tests.